 A meta-tool for bacteriophage gene prediction and genome annotation

-Bacteriophages are the most numerous and diverse entities on Earth, with an estimated 10 31 particles in the biospher.
+Bacteriophages are the most numerous and diverse entities on Earth, with an estimated 10 31 particles in the biosphere.
 The rapid decrease in cost of sequencing technology has resulted in an explosion in the number of published phage genomes.
 Consequently, accurate gene prediction and start codon calling (in cases where a gene has more than one possible start codon) for newly assembled phage genomes is of great importance.
 There are currently several gene calling programs (Glimmer, GeneMark, GeneMark.hmm) that are widely used to annotate new phage genomes in an automated manner.
 While producing rapid results, such programs occasionally produce false positives and missed calls (false negatives.)
 Furthermore, these programs may not necessarily be in agreement in many cases, complicating the process of gene and start codon calling.
-Accurate genome annotation thus requires manual curation, using additional information such as expert knowledge, BLAST results, gene length, and overlap with other genes (since bacteriophage genes seldom overlap much with each other).
+Accurate genome annotation thus requires manual curation, using additional information such as expert knowledge, BLAST results, gene length, and overlap with other genes (since bacteriophage genes seldom overlap with each other).
 However, when the number of sequenced phages is large, manual curation becomes prohibitively time-consuming.
 To this end we are working towards developing a genome annotation meta-tool for bacteriophages that integrates all readily available information to call genes and start codons, thereby combining as many of the advantages of manual curation as possible, while retaining the speed of automation.
-We hope to develop our annotation method into freely-available public domain program for use by the phage community.

 Bioinformatics, Mathematical Modeling